ai-armageddon/FireFlies.ai-bulk-audio/README.md

    npm install
    ```

-3. Create a `.env` file in the root of the project with your FireFlies.ai API key:
+3. Edit the `.env` file and add your FireFlies.ai API key:

    ```
    FIREFLIES_API_KEY=your_api_key_here